 Speak Well of Your Success

-Committees aren’t interested in reading shopping lists of everything you did in high school.
-Pick out a few accomplishments that you’re most proud of, and focus on those.
-Committees are often looking for leadership and teamwork qualities, so if your accomplishments demonstrate those traits, explain how.
+Committees aren’t always interested in reading lists of every activity you did in high school.
+Most often, it's best to pick out a few accomplishments that you’re most proud of, and focus on those.
+Committees are often looking for leadership and teamwork qualities, so if your accomplishments demonstrate those traits, be sure to list them first and if given the opportunity, explain how.
 When you’re trying to decide which accomplishments to focus on, ask yourself which ones were the most challenging and taught you more than other endeavors.

 Relate to Future Goals